nameless-and-blameless/TAG/wiki/Home.md

-# TAG Wiki
+# TAG Wiki: Unveiling The American Genocide

-Unveiling The American GenocideWelcome to The American Genocide (TAG) Wiki, where we reveal the harrowing reality of a hidden genocide occurring right before our eyes.
+Welcome to The American Genocide (TAG) Wiki, where we reveal the harrowing reality of a hidden genocide occurring right before our eyes.
 TAG is not just a name; it's a stark representation of the systematic eradication of individuals across the United States.

+> [!NOTE]
+> Yes, this is what the Book of Revelation is about.
+There's no need to worry, Earth, Humanity, Electricity, GitHub and iPhones will be here tomorrow and for the indefinite future.

 * Table of Contents
      - [[Introduction & Origins of TAG|TAG]]